toextendmylimits/Meta_Coding/track-progress/memorize-170724.md

 | 426.
 Convert Binary Search Tree to Sorted Doubly Linked List | Master both recursive and iterative, dry run test case as well
 | 71.
 Simplify Path | Beware variant that there is parent directory already, so pop all non-null parts into stack first
 | 986 variant https://leetcode.com/discuss/interview-question/883800/facebook-phone-merge-sorted-arrays-merge-two-sorted-interval-lists | Beware check condition: not result or, also dry run code
+| 708.
+Insert into a Sorted Circular Linked List | Too difficult, just memorize the three cases and code